haleyelder/100-days-of-code/log.md

 # 100 Days of Code Log

+### Day 16 / 17  : June 16-17, 2017

+- went to ACT-W as mentioned before for both days and working on some more css bugs to hopefully move this theme to it's domain tomorrow!

+- pro / con : there is just ONE part I'm trying to fix in the nav bar and I'm slowly getting it fixed!
+This is where people complain about CSS ;) I still think it's alright ;)

 ### Day 15 : June 15, 2017

 - Finishing up some css bugs and updating text on my portfolio site for the conf starting tomorrow, probably will be updating the log afterwards :)